Skip to content

 Master recording

 The master recording is usually controlled by the artist, label, or recording owner.
+Music Coast needs authorization from that master rightsholder.

 Musical work / composition

-Music Coast direct monetization
+Music Coast direct advertising program

 Artist Policies & Disclosures